 Although the incidence of breast cancer has decreased since 2000, breast cancer is a common disease.
 In the U.S. approximately 1 in 8 women and 1 in 1,000 men will develop invasive breast disease during their lifetimes.
 Our research brief focuses on risk factors and prediction, timing and treatment strategies for care pathways, and improving patient outcomes.

 Coronary heart disease is the most common form of heart disease.
 Though mostly preventable, it remains the leading cause of death nationally in both men and women, and across nearly all racial and ethnic groups.
 Although cardiovascular disease encompasses a wide array of health conditions, we focus primarily on research related to stroke, coronary heart disease, and heart failure.

 Colorectal cancer is the fourth most common cancer and the second-leading cause of cancer death in the United States.
-Individuals can decrease their chances of getting colorectal cancer through a variety of actions, including regular screening.
+People can decrease their chances of getting colorectal cancer through a variety of actions, including regular screening.
 We’ve contributed substantially to the evidence base on strategies to increase screening as well as many other related topics.

 In addition to the direct effect of immunizing patients against dangerous diseases, vaccination also benefits society through “herd immunity.”
 Herd immunity happens when high vaccination rates help protect even unvaccinated people by making encounters with infected people rare.
 This brief summarizes our research on the topic of vaccines and includes information on vaccinations delivered in early childhood as well as those delivered to adolescents and adults.